lagbolt/catalog-errors/README.md

 * Goodreads.com, via their API
 * Novelist, via an internal OPAC API

-You will only be able to read series data from Goodreads if you supply an API key in lib\secrets.py.
+You will only be able to read series data from Goodreads if you supply an API key in lib/secrets.py.
+See lib/secrets_stub.py for details.
 Goodreads has depreceated the API and is no longer giving out keys.
 If you would like to use my API key, let's discuss it.

-FOr series data from Noevlist, I use an API internal to Bibliocommons OPACs.
+For series data from Novelist, I use an API internal to Bibliocommons OPACs.
 You will need to supply a library code on the command line using the --libcode argument.
-If it isn't obvious what the code is, email me.
+If you're a Bibliocommons library and it isn't obvious what the code is, contact me.

 I don't compare every record to all three sources since I don't want to overload the Goodreads or Novelist APIs.
-I compare the record to the downloaded copy of ISFDB.com.
+I compare each record to the downloaded copy of ISFDB.com.
 If there's *any* series information in ISFDB and no 490 in the record, then I go on to check Goodreads and Novelist, and report the results for all three sources.

 This means that there might be records which are missing series information which are not reported, if the information is also missing in ISFDB.